mp-sec/azure-siem-tutorial/README.md

 ## Basics
 You will now need to give the appropriate settings to the VM, but first you will need to make a resource group.
 This is a grouping of all of the Azure tools and software under one umbrella.
 This means that deleting the resource group will delete the VM, the log analytics workspace, Sentinel, and all of their configurations.
 This will be done at the end to avoid any billing, but that will come in time.
 You'll need to click to create a new resource group, and then give it a name:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179133419-a4c24600-b44c-451a-8255-d7e4401976cd.png)
-Next is to name the VM and specify which regional data centre it will be running from.
+Next is to name the VM and specify which regional data center it will be running from.
 The name can be whatever you want, but the region should be one that is accessible to you.
 While doing this lab, I did find that some regions would give me issues.
 If that occurs, then just choose a similar one.
 For me, US West 2 and US West 3 worked:
 ![image](https://user-images.githubusercontent.com/99374038/179133703-d3a093ad-f507-4923-b1ff-7dd03548606d.png)
-Under the administator account section, give a name and password to the VM that you will remember.
+Under the administrator account section, give a name and password to the VM that you will remember.
 When you use Remote Desktop to get access to the VM, you will need these credentials.
 I suggest putting them in a Notepad file.
 Do not use simple passwords, because this VM is a honeypot, you can expect thousands of potential connections that may try and use common passwords from files like RockYou.txt, or brute force, dictionary, or rainbow table attacks.
 Choose something unique to prevent this.
 Before moving on to the disk settings, click the checkbox for the multi-tenant licensing agreement to agree to it:
 ![image](https://user-images.githubusercontent.com/99374038/179134179-f648e625-e58d-426c-ba39-d2f6f53387b9.png)
 In the disk settings, you can click next.
 There should be no changes required.

 ## Networking
 In here we will be altering the firewall settings.
 We want this VM to be a honeypot, so it has to be vulnerable and exposed to the internet.
 To do this, we will need to allow any and all inbound connections.
 To start, we will change the NIC network security group settings to Advanced, and then click to create a new set of configured policies:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179134656-b5d785a0-68cd-4ff1-85d5-fe80f72b7afc.png)
-There should be one pre-made inbound polciy already in place.
-This needs to be removed, which can be done by using the ellipses on the far right side of it:
+There should be one pre-made inbound policy already in place.
+This needs to be removed, which can be done by using the ellipses on the far-right side of it:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179134965-f92769d0-2871-42e0-8dd7-617ec01ebd97.png)
 With the policy gone, we can make our own inbound rule:
 ![image](https://user-images.githubusercontent.com/99374038/179135167-b670ab58-0457-4274-97f1-4b4c3521bf3f.png)